-LNGC On boarding the LNGC the Pilot and LNGC perform the following prior to berthing
+On boarding the LNGc the Pilot and LNGc perform the following prior to berthing operations.

-berthing operations.

-operations

-Task Action 1.
-Complete Pilot and Master exchange of information.
-2. Confirm with Loading Master if onboard that all pre-berthing checks have been completed and all is in order.
-3. Confirm Tugs and Line handling crews are ready.
-4. Confirm with Terminal that the Terminal is ready and that berthing operations can commence and can enter the safety zone.
-5. Confirm with Harbor Master office berthing operations to commence and entry to safety zone.
-6. Proceed to berth the LNGC.
-7. On completion of berthing release tugs and line handlers.
-Tugs to remain on station.
+TASK ACTION 1.
+Complete Pilot and Master exchange of information with attendance of Marine Specialist acting as Loading Master.
+2. Install the PPU (Pilot Portable Unit) Power Unit and PC on the bridge and the two repeters on the bridge wings before proceeding to the berth 3.
+Confirm with Marine Specialist that all pre-berthing checks have been completed and all is in order.
+4. Confirm Tugs and Line handling crews are ready.
+5. Confirm with Terminal that the Terminal is ready and that berthing operations can commence and can enter the safety zone.
+6. Confirm with Harbor Master office berthing operations to commence and entry to safety zone.
+7. Proceed to berth the LNGc.
+8. On completion of berthing release tugs and line handlers.
+Tugs to remain on station as previously described.
 Line handling crews and boats to return to shore.